-This is one of my favorite annuals.
-It blooms from mid summer until frost with daisy-like flowers that are chocolate-brown edged in gold.
+Cosmidium 'Philippine' is one of my favorite annuals.
+It blooms all summer until frost with small, daisy-like flowers that are chocolate-brown edged in gold.
 It self sows on bare soil, but it's not invasive.

 Cosmidium 'Philippine' is similar to Cosmidium 'Brunette', but the plants are more compact.
 Also known as Burridge's Greenthread and Thelesperma burridgeanum.

 Sow indoors 6-8 weeks before the last frost date.
 Or sow outdoors after the last frost.
 Barely cover the seeds.
 Full sun.
+Spacing 12".
 Easy to grow.
-Self sows.